hai-ben/py_chess_bot/src/data_structures.md

 This setup makes it very easy to iterate over a tuple to modify a board state as well as updating Zobrist hashes.

 ## Board Sate Tracking
+### Engine
 The engine has the following data structures to track board-states:
 * A Dictionary representing a graph
     * Key: ```zobrist_hash```
     * Value: ```((instruction_set_tuple), new_zobrist_hash)```
     A value of ```None``` is used when the position has no further legal moves (stalemate or checkmate conditions)
+* A stack that holds the instruction_set_tuple's necessary to reach the current game_state form the starting game state.
+This way instruction sets can be popped from the top of the stack and reversed to traverse up the graph of board states

+### Evaluator
+* A queue that holds unexplored instruction-sets for future evaluations
 * A Dictionary that holds the evaluation of each state:
     * Entry: ```zobrist_hash```
     * Value: ```board_score``` (float)
-* A stack that holds the instruction_set_tuple's necessary to reach the current game_state form the starting game state.
-This way instruction sets can be popped from the top of the stack and reversed to traverse up the graph of board states
-* A queue that holds unexplored instruction-sets for future evaluations